 (iii) NAFED reserves the right to accept or reject any or all bids without assigning any reason thereof.
 The issue of this bid document does not in any way commit or otherwise obliges NAFED to proceed with all or any part of bid process.

-(iv) Nafed reserves the right to appoint additional number of Guarantee Brokers for the purpose at (Place of sale – Mandi/Location etc.) amongst the cooperative societies, who are member of NAFED, on separate terms & conditions.
+(iv) Nafed reserves the right to appoint additional number of Guarantee Brokers for the purpose at (Azadpur branch, D 392 New Subzi Mandi Azadpur Delhi 110033.) amongst the cooperative societies, who are member of NAFED, on separate terms & conditions.

 *******